purplemass/rust-remote-midi/README.md

 Then run the client:

     cd ../client
-    cargo run
+    cargo run 127.0.0.1 1

 ## Midi

-The application will create a virtual port called "REMOTE_MIDI".
+The application will create a virtual port called `REMOTE_MIDIx` where `x` is a number set in the argument when running the application.